hilbertg/bb-plugin-drag-and-drop-list/README.md

-# Dnd-list
+# Drag and Drop List
 This is a readme for your new Budibase plugin.

 # Description
-Drag and Drop List
+Drag and Drop List using [svelte-sortablejs](https://github.com/jhubbardsf/svelte-sortablejs) by [jhubbardsf](https://github.com/jhubbardsf)

 Find out more about [Budibase](https://github.com/Budibase/budibase).